1. What are clinical trials?

-If you decide to take part in a clinical trial, you will be asked to sign a form saying that you agree to take part and understand what is involved (this is called informed consent).
+If you decide to take part in a clinical trial, you will be asked to sign a form saying that you agree to take part and understand what is involved.
+This is called giving informed consent.
 However, this does not commit you in any way and you can still withdraw from the trial at any time if you change your mind.

-You cannot be entered into a clinical trial without knowing about it and giving your consent.
+You cannot be entered into a clinical trial without your knowledge and without giving your consent.

 The trial will be overseen by an independent committee including breast cancer specialists and statisticians (people who interpret statistics).